fil-SK/Rename-Image-Files/README.md

 # Rename-Image-Files
-A short code to rename images in a directory
+A short code written in Java used to rename all of the images in a directory.